micahstubbs/states-and-countries-maps/2d-world-map/iterations/02/README.md

 this iteration adds a click event to the ocean that de-selects the country, if a country is selected.
+Selections also now persist after dragging and zooming (though not when zooming from state level to country level, yet).

 ---